A Japanese Omakase in Singapore is very common in Singapore, where people here often seek good food surprises when meeting their loved ones.

 |Address||1 Fullerton Road, #02-02A One Fullerton, Singapore 049213|

 |Operating Hour||Tuesday to Saturday: 12:15PM – 3:00PM, 6:00PM – 8:15PM|

 - Minimal treatment to ingredients

-- Fresh produce from Japan
+- Produce flown in from Japan

 |Address||Ground floor of Holiday Inn Singapore, 11 Cavenagh Road, |